jbeavis/jbeavis/README.md

-Hello, I'm James Beavis.
+Hello, I'm James.
 I'm an undergraduate student studying Computer Science at Cardiff University.

 <!---
 jbeavis/jbeavis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.